lilvedaes/AlarmNotificationSystem/README.md

 ```

 Note:
-- DATABASE_URL should be an asyncpg url
+- DATABASE_URL should NOT be an async url
 - The TIMEZONE will define what timezone your app will run in
 - The values for CELERY_BROKER_URL and CELERY_RESULT_BACKEND work as they are